ryanh2o3/SurfCamWeatherPi/README.md

 # SurfCam Weather Pi

-A Raspberry Pi app that captures surf conditions at Ballymastocker Bay, Ireland.
+A Raspberry Pi app that captures surf conditions and streams live video.
 It takes photos every 30 seconds and can stream live video when someone requests it.

 ## What it does